ADVRHumanoids/iit-kyon-ros-pkg/kyon_isaac/README.md

 # kyon_isaac
 IsaacLab powered simulation for the Kyon robot, integrated with XBot2.
-Tested with Isaac v5.1.

 ## Prerequisites